rdrg/react-chstart/README.md

 Start making changes to the JS and SCSS files and see them magically update in your browser (on file save)

 ## Production
+1. Check webpack.production.config.js and change your target files.

-1. Build the application:
+2. Build the application:

         $ npm run build

-2. Copy the dist folder to your PROD server
+3. Copy the dist folder to your PROD server

 ## Connection to API / Proxy to outside server